pablo-lamtenzan/malloc/README.md

 # Malloc
-Implementation of malloc from scracth using mmap
+Implementation of malloc from scratch using mmap